hkaido0718/IncompleteDiscreteChoice/README.md

 # Funding

-The development of the library is supported by NSF Grant (SES-2018498)
+The development of the library is supported by NSF Grants SES-2018498 and SES-2520365.